radiantlogic-v8/documentation-new/documentation/sys-admin-guide/concepts.md

 In a join configuration, attributes from each source can have certain characteristics assigned to them.
 These properties dictate attribute priority, visibility, searchability and updateability.

-><span style="color:red">**IMPORTANT NOTE – The attribute properties described in this section are only applicable for dynamic, non-cached virtual views as they dictate how RadiantOne builds the joined view on-the-fly.
-Once a virtual view is in persistent cache, these characteristics are irrelevant.**
+>[!warning] The attribute properties described in this section are only applicable for dynamic, non-cached virtual views as they dictate how RadiantOne builds the joined view on-the-fly.
+Once a virtual view is in persistent cache, these characteristics are irrelevant.

 #### Attribute Priority